Gears let you tackle the steepest climbs and efficiently roll on the flat, find out how they work in this article.

-So, if you are in your larger 50t chainring and your smallest 12t sprocket, what does this mean?
+If you are in your larger 50t chainring and your smallest 12t sprocket, what does this mean?
 This 50:12 gear ratio means that every turn of your pedals is multiplied by the gear to make your wheel rotate just over four times (50÷12=4.2).
-This gear is your “biggest gear”, it’s the hardest to push but for each pedal rotation it’ll give you the greatest distance.
+This gear is your “biggest gear”, it is the hardest to push but for each pedal rotation it will give you the greatest distance.

-When you hit a hill, you’ll need to shift down to a lower or easier gear.
+When you hit a hill, you will need to shift down to a lower or easier gear.
 On really steep slopes or if your legs are really tired, you might be in your lowest gear.
 This would be the smaller 34t chainring and the largest 28t sprocket.
 This 34:28 ratio would give you just over one rotation of your wheel for every pedal stroke (34÷28=1.2) and will hopefully get you up that tough hill.

 Your rear mech, also called a rear derailleur, shifts your chain between the sprockets on your cassette and is operated by your right hand shifter.

 Your front mech or front derailleur, shifts your chain between your chainring and is operated by your left hand shifter.
 Most front mechs also allow you to slightly “trim” their position.

 If you have your chain on the smaller chainring and smallest sprocket or larger chainring and largest sprocket, the angle of the chain will be fairly extreme.
 This is both inefficient and can result in premature component wear.
 With modern groupsets it is not such an issue as it used to be but should still be avoided where possible.